StanfordVL/iGibson/README.md

 To use the VR assets, please access the Google drive folder at this link: https://drive.google.com/drive/folders/1zm3ZpPc7yHwyALEGfsb0_NybFMvV81Um?usp=sharing

 You will need to download both vr_body and vr_hand and place them in folders with the same name in your assets folder.
+The pack_lunch folder containing the groceries assets used in the ATUS demos can also be found here.
+Please put this into your assets/models folder.

 Have fun in VR!